 The facility has three months to be in compliance with the rules.
 This pertains to temporary facilities as well.

-- Prepping or serving breakfast such as rolls, coffee, juice, milk, and cold cereal
+- Preparing or serving a continental breakfast such as rolls, coffee, juice, milk, and cold cereal.

-- Prepping or serving packaged or unpackaged foods that are not potentially hazardous, such as elephant ears, funnel cakes, cotton candy, confectionaries, baked goods, popcorn, chips, and coffee beans.
+- preparing or serving packaged or unpackaged low hazard foods, including elephant ears, funnel cakes, cotton candy, confectioneries, baked goods, popcorn, chips and grinding coffee beans.

 - Providing prepackaged food in its original package.

 - Online Food Manager Training: A self-paced training that is online and incorporates different learning experiences such as graphics, audio, and cooperative learning exercises.
 This is a very effective learning program.